good-idea/no-masters/README.md

 ## No Masters

+The word "master" has become the most-used name for a default or "root" branch.
+Most of us in the mostly-white development world have not questioned this, until recently.
+Recently, [Github has begun discussions around moving away from this term](https://www.zdnet.com/article/github-to-replace-master-with-alternative-term-to-avoid-slavery-references/).

-A simple command line script that will rename your "master" branch to "main", and optionally:
+`no-masters` is a simple command line script that will rename your `master` branch to `main`, and optionally:

 - Delete the local `master` branch
 - Update the origin's default branch to `main`